-In contrast to the Bear Mattress and Bear Pro, the Bear Hybrid has an innerspring support core.
+In contrast to the Bear Original and Bear Pro, the Bear Hybrid has an innerspring support core.
 While Bear doesn’t publish quite as much detail about the Bear Hybrid’s construction, we do know that it is made with five layers:

 The mix of polyfoam in the comfort system helps to create a medium firm (6) feel that provides both pressure relief and responsiveness.
 The polyfoam layers deliver moderate contouring, and the coils generate plenty of bounce.
 Edge support is improved through a reinforced perimeter in the support core.
 The Celliant cover, gel-infused polyfoam, and coils all chip in to minimize the chances of sleeping hot on the Bear Hybrid.